extremq/algorithms/README.md

-# what's here
+# What's here
-stuff i use
+Several algorithms that I've implemented over the years.